 “I am just trying to win a game.”

-Hey!
-Give me a hand.
-Please share this on Facebook, Twitter, WhatsApp etc...
+Please lend a hand by sharing this on Facebook, Twitter, WhatsApp etc...
 Thanks.

 The Steelers victory over the Chargers gave Steelers Nation a lot to chew on.
 Here are some random thoughts, in no particular order.